Do You need a passport to go to Puerto Rico? (UPADTED 2020)

 The easy of travel to Puerto Rico makes an ideal destination if you haven’t got your passport and want to get away from mainland America.

-But while it is not required for U.S. citizens to have a passport to go to Puerto Rico, I have heard and read cases of where the airlines tell customers that they must have a passport to get on the plane.
+Imagine you’re on the plane before take off.
+Suddenly you jerk up in your seat “Do you have to have a passport to go to San Juan?” you ask yourself.
+Well, like we talked about it is not required for U.S. citizens to have a passport to go the island, I have heard and read cases of where the airlines tell customers that they must have a passport to get on the plane.

 They rushed ordered a passport for their son, but when they got to the airport, no one asked to see the passports.
 So they spent almost $300 on a rush order passport for nothing. if this happens to you tell them that you ask they think that you do need a passport to go to Puerto Rico.